ibm-cloud-docs/security-compliance/integrations/workloadprotection.md

 5. Customize the underlying evaluations in your scan by editing the default parameters to match your specific use case.
 6. Target the resources you want to evaluate by defining a scope.
 If you are working with {{site.data.keyword.cloud_notm}} resources, you can also specify resources that you want to exclude from your scope.
 If you are working with resources from other environments, you must [connect an instance of the {{site.data.keyword.sysdigsecure_short}} service](/docs/security-compliance?topic=security-compliance-setup-workload-protection) and provide the requested information to move forward.
 7. Select the frequency at which you want to evaluate your attachment.
 Options include every day, every 7 days, and every 30 days.
 Additionally, you can pause your scans if you need to.
 Then, click **Next**.
 8. Indicate whether you want to be notified if evaluations fail during a scan.
-For more information about setting up the notifications, see [Running an evaluation](/docs/security-compliance?topic=security-compliance-scan-resources).
+For more information about setting up the notifications, see [Creating an attachment](/docs/security-compliance?topic=security-compliance-attachments).
 9. Review your settings, and ensure that all of the configurations are correct for your targeted scope.
 Then, click **Create**.

 Based on the schedule that you defined in your connection, {{site.data.keyword.sysdigsecure_short}} pulls the data in your account to the {{site.data.keyword.compliance_short}}.